Squagward/slate-1/source/includes/_objects.md

 This first example would spam your chat if it was in an Tick trigger or something of the like, as it will always be true if you are holding down the key.

-Now, in the second example, we would only get the chat message once every time we press and hold the key.
+Now, in the second example, we would only get the chat message only once every time we press and hold the key.
 It only returns true one time per key press.
 If you let go and press again, it will return true once more.

 # Player